bane9/rv64gc-emu/README.md

 - PLIC
 - CLINT
 - bios (firmware), kernel and dtb loading
-- Passes all [RISCV imafdcsu isa tests](https://github.com/riscv-software-src/riscv-tests) (at least on M2, on x86_64 they are failing)
+- Successfully completes all [RISCV imafdcsu ISA tests](https://github.com/riscv-software-src/riscv-tests), with some caveats:
+  - The RISCV F and D extensions use standardized FPU exceptions.
+This implementation depends on native FPU exceptions through the `fetestexcept` function to set the emulator's FPU exceptions.
+While this approach yields the expected results on M2 Mac devices, it doesn't produce the anticipated outcomes for the `FE_INEXACT` exception on other platforms.
+As a result, F and D ISA tests are disabled on Github Actions runs.

 ## Building